tigerplush/ghost_suckers/README.md

 |        | Vacuum |    ❌   |      ✅     |    ❌   |   ❌  |
 |        | Wall   |    ✅   |      ❌     |    ❌   |   ❌  |

+# blender workflow
+For every model there is a .blend file which is the original file.
+It will be saved as _export.blend where all modifiers will be applied.
+From there it will be exported into .glb assets.

 # upgrades
 more range depth
 more range width
 more health
 more speed
 less sucking time
+less slowing from damage

 # todo
 show vacuuming